Hakoah Vienna: Since 1945

-In 1945 the club was founded again and exists today.
+The club was founded again in 1945 and exists today.
 The football team, which played in the second division of the Austrian championship after World War II, became defunct in 1949.

-In 2000, the Jewish community of Vienna purchased the club's old fields within Prater park for €10 million with the intention of building a new community center.
+In 2000, the Vienna Jewish community purchased the club's old fields within Prater Park for €10 million intending to build a new community center.
 As of 2006, the club had about 400 members and its football team plays in Austria's minor leagues under the name SC Maccabi Wien.
 The club opened its new home on 11 March 2008.